SamSeed-Softwire/DevOps-Course-Starter/README.md

 - Flask server configuration variables (these already have default values in `.env.template`).
     - FLASK_APP
     - FLASK_ENV
+- Flask-Login configuration variables:
+    - LOGIN_DISABLED (if set to True, then Flask-Login won't force users to login)
+    - ROLE_FOR_DEV_PURPOSES (a custom env var.. if LOGIN_DISABLED is set to True, then this env var will determine what role the user should be artificially assigned)
+- GitHub OAuth app settings
+    - GITHUB_CLIENT_ID (the client ID of the GitHub OAuth app you'll need to set up)
+    - GITHUB_CLIENT_SECRET (the secret token of the GitHub OAuth app)
 - MongoDB authorisation parameters.
     - MONGO_USERNAME
     - MONGO_PASSWORD
 - MongoDB database details:
     - MONGO_HOST
     - MONGO_TODO_APP_DATABASE (the name of the database you want to store your data in - this database will be created if it doesn't already exist)
+- OAuthLib
+    - OAUTHLIB_INSECURE_TRANSPORT (if set to equal 1, then OAuth2 will be allowed over HTTP)

+## Security

+### Setting up

+You will need to [create an OAuth app on GitHub](https://docs.github.com/en/developers/apps/creating-an-oauth-app) and set the 'Homepage URL' to be where you want to view your app running (this could be e.g. http://localhost:5000/ if you are running locally, or it could be the URL of your deployed Heroku app).
+For the 'Authorization callback URL' choose the same URL, but append `login/callback` to the end, e.g. http://localhost:5000/login/callback.
+When setting up you should get a client ID and a secret token - these can be entered into your [.env](.env) file as the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` env vars.

+### What you'll see

+Once the application is running (see sections below), authentication/authorisation may be invoked depending on the config you have chosen.

+If the env var LOGIN_DISABLED is *not* set to true, the Python package Flask-Login will force you to log in.
+It invokes the [GitHub OAuth web application flow](https://docs.github.com/en/developers/apps/authorizing-oauth-apps) in order to do this.

+Once you are logged in with GitHub, the application will store your user details in the MongoDB database defined in your [.env](.env) file.
+The details it will store are:
+- Your GitHub ID
+- Your role (reader, writer or admin)
+Your role will be set automatically the first time you log in.
+If there are no other users stored in the database, you'll be assigned the role of admin.
+If there are other users stored in the database, you'll be assigned the role of reader.
+Within the app, only admins can change users' roles, and admins can't change their own roles.

+If the env var LOGIN_DISABLED is set to true, you will not be forced to log in.
+To manually decide what role you want to be, change the ROLE_FOR_DEV_PURPOSES env var, e.g. set it to equal "writer" if you want to automatically be granted writer permissions.

 ## Docker